manujoz/mjo-litui/docs/mjo-modal.md

 ## Accessibility

--   Modal traps focus within the modal container
+-   **Focus Management**: Automatic focus trapping within modal with configurable initial focus
--   Uses semantic HTML structure with proper ARIA attributes
--   Supports keyboard navigation (ESC key to close)
--   High contrast support for close buttons and backgrounds
+-   **Keyboard Navigation**: Full keyboard support including ESC key to close and Tab navigation
--   Screen reader friendly with proper heading structure
+-   **ARIA Support**: Complete ARIA implementation with dialog role, modal attribute, and labeling
+-   **Screen Reader**: Proper announcements and accessible content structure
+-   **Body Scroll Control**: Prevents background scrolling when modal is active
+-   **Focus Restoration**: Automatically returns focus to the triggering element when closed
+-   **Customizable Behavior**: All accessibility features can be configured or disabled as needed

 ## Best Practices

+### General Usage

 -   Use descriptive titles for better user understanding
 -   Keep modal content focused and concise